Bank Accounts - Safe and Basic

-A safe bank account is an account with a bank or building society with whom you have no debt.
+A safe bank account is opened at a bank or building society with no debt owed to them.
+Reasons to switch are:

 Banks can freeze your accounts when a debt solution is notified to them, this prevents you getting any credit balance out until the account is unfrozen, you could be without any money over a weekend.
 Banks can also use 'right of set-off' if you owe any other debts to them.

 - Visit your bank and ask them what will happen if you go ahead with a formal debt solution, can you keep the bank account you already have with them?
 (Never say you are doing a debt solution, just say that you are thinking about it.)

 - Remember that the moment you mention a debt solution, your bank can take steps to remove an overdraft facility, if you are still using an overdraft and your income goes into an overdrawn account, this will cause you problems.